chebon/greenshoe-challenge-2.0/README.md

   "data-3.csv" with entry records from from activeMQ

-Wow this challange was fun.
-Best so far ;)
+Wow this challenge was fun.
+Best so far ;-)